 Global Training and Development

-Through a combination of theory, research and practical application, the Global Training and Development specialization will prepare you to become a leader in the field of training and performance improvement.
+In a global economy, educators who can train and develop the talents of others are crucial.
+Through a combination of theory, research and practical application, our Education Specialist (EdS) in Global Training and Development specialization prepares you to become a leader in the field of training and performance improvement.
 You will critically analyze training needs and strategize how performance improvement and training materials should be designed.
-You will also examine theoretical and practical information in adult education and human resources, and research and review strategies for future effectiveness.
-As a graduate, you will have developed advanced systemic leadership and organizational capacity needed to pursue leadership positions in this field.
-This specialization also prepares you for doctoral learning in Global Training and Development should you desire to advance beyond the specialist level.
+Theoretical and practical information in adult education and human resources, as well as research and review strategies for future effectiveness, are studied.
+Graduates will have developed the advanced systemic leadership and organizational capacity needed to pursue leadership positions in this field.
+This specialization also prepares you for doctoral studies in Global Training and Development should you decide to pursue a doctoral degree in the field.

 General Degree Requirements